 Silver Muse review conclusion

-Silver Muse raises the bar for ultra-luxury cruising.
+I think Silver Muse raises the bar for ultra-luxury cruising.
 The spacious veranda suites are the largest in their class.
 The eight restaurants offer a culinary voyage of discovery.
 And the recreational facilities are unrivaled.
-Silver Muse really is divine.
+This luxury cruise ship really is divine.

 Read the accommodation section of our Silver Muse review by clicking the button below.